 The Federal Housing Finance Agency (FHFA) has announced that Fannie Mae and Freddie Mac will soon offer a new refinance program for low-income borrowers.
-Eligible borrowers will have access to a reduced interest rate and lower monthly payments, saving them hundreds every month.
+Eligible borrowers will have access to a reduced interest rate and lower monthly payments, saving them hundreds monthly.

 Those who take advantage of the new refinance option could save an average of $100 to $250 per month or $1,200 to $3,000 annually.

 How Does the New Refinance Program Work?

 The new refinance program should become available summer of 2021.
 The Fannie Mae refinance option will be known as RefiNow, while Freddie Mac will be known as Refi Possible.

 The new refinance program will target low-income borrowers who could benefit from lower interest rates and payments.